contentful/contentful.java/README.md

 Select
 ------

 The amount of data returned by the API can be reduced by using the `.select()` method on a query.
 With this, Contentful only returns the selected fields.
-The SDK enforces that the `sys` fields (`.getAttribute()` on an Entry) will always be returned, since it is used for the proper functioning of the SDK.
+The library enforces that the `sys` fields (`.getAttribute()` on an Entry) will always be returned, since it is used for the proper functioning of the library.

 If reducing the payload size is wanted, the following snippet can explain how to accomplish that